owncloud/docs/docs/checking-broken-links.md

 Because ``linkcheck`` provides the possibility to use a file to exclude search patterns, it is a good advice to create a file with following predefined content.
 In this example, the file is named ``my_skip_file.txt`` and saved one level below the local docs repository.
-Adopt the content to your needs.
+Adapt the content to your needs.

 ```console
 # exclude check to sub-pages of owncloud